 M402 is a novel heparan sulfate mimetic that binds to multiple growth factors, adhesion molecules, and chemokines to inhibit tumor angiogenesis, progression, and metastasis.
 The use of heparins to treat venous thrombosis in cancer patients has generated numerous reports of antitumor activity; however, the dose of these products has been limited by their anticoagulant activity.
 M402, which is derived from unfractionated heparin, has been engineered to have significantly reduced anticoagulant activity while preserving the relevant antitumor properties of heparin.

 Researchers have conducted a series of experiments using different pancreatic cancer models to test the hypothesis that M402 can modulate tumor progression and metastasis and enhance the efficacy of gemcitabine, a first-line standard of care chemotherapy treatment for pancreatic cancer.
-The preclinical results showed that M402 in combination with gemcitabine prolonged survival and substantially lowered the incidence of metastasis.
+The nonclinical results showed that M402 in combination with gemcitabine prolonged survival and substantially lowered the incidence of metastasis, suggesting that M402 has the potential to complement conventional chemotherapy.
+We believe that M402's mechanism of action, by binding to multiple heparin binding factors involved in tumor growth and metastasis, creates the potential for M402 to contribute to efficacy in a broad range of cancers

 View posters related to numerous preclinical studies.